plexoio/tenam/documentation/assets/readme/bugs_testing.md

 - ### Testing

-To ensure the high quality of our application, we conducted rigorous testing throughout the Workspace Set Up & Deployment Process.
+To ensure the high quality of our application, we conducted rigorous testing throughout the Development Process.
 This involved leveraging the CI Python Linter by Code Institute, Lighthouse, GT-Metrix, and the Google Console to obtain a variety of insights.
 The results were highly satisfactory.

 #### CI Python Linter by Code Institute